RobinsAviary/Estroengine/README.md

 Estroengine includes a standalone library, *estrovector*, which is a basic C#-style implementation of math vectors intended for general utility (Basically Vector2 and Vector3).

-*Estropathing* is an interface for [Bensuperpc](https://github.com/bensuperpc)'s [A* implementation](https://github.com/bensuperpc/astar).

-*Estrocolors* is another technically standalone library that adds a simple but versatile rColor struct.
+*Estrocolors* is another technically standalone library that adds a simple but versatile Color struct.

 ### Related Reading